braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 {% details Prioritize %}

-__Campaigns__
+### Prioritize

+#### Campaigns
 Finally, once you've selected the action the in-app message will be triggered off of, you should also set a priority.
 If two messages are triggered off of the same action, high priority messages will be scheduled to appear on users' devices before messages with lower priorities.

 ![Event Prioritization]({% image_buster /assets/img_archive/prioritization_options.png %}){: height="50%" width="50%"}

-The high, medium, and low options for triggered message priorities are buckets, and as such multiple messages could have the same selected priority.
+The high, medium and low options for triggered message priorities are buckets, and as such multiple messages could have the same selected priority.
 To set priorities within these buckets, click __Set Exact Priority__ and you will be able to drag and drop campaigns to order them with the correct priority.

 ![Bucket Prioritization]({% image_buster /assets/img_archive/bucket_prioritization.png %}){: height="50%" width="50%"}

-__Canvas__
+#### Canvas
 A customer may trigger two in-app messages within your Canvas at the same time.
 When this occurs, Braze will follow the priority order below to determine which in-app message is displayed.
 Drag different Canvas steps to re-order their priority.
 By default, steps earlier in a Canvas variant will display before later steps.

 ![step_priority]({% image_buster /assets/img_archive/step_priority.png %}){: height="50%" width="50%"}